20centcroak/github-cheatsheet/cheatsheet.md

 Untracked files are noty affected when switching from a branch to another.

+### Create a branch from a commit
+It is possible to retrieve a specific version of the files by positionning HEAD on a given commit

 ## References

 Git uses commit IDs built with SHA-1 to reference a snaphsot, ie a given version of the files which has been declared thanks to the *git commit* command.